-Bulgaria: NEK electricity company suffered loss in 2013, increase of depts1.
-August 2014. / SEE Energy News
+Bulgaria: NEK electricity company suffered loss in 2013, increase of depts, SEE Energy News

 Bulgaria electricity company NEK despite its promoted good results in production and trading market negative financial result of 72MEUR in 2013, which actually means that NEK dept decreased for almost 45%.
 The dept of NEK to various electricity producers also increase and represents a significant burden for NEK financial results.

 The losses of Bulgaria’s National Electricity Company (NEK) increased by 43% in 2013, shows its financial audit, published in the Commercial Registry.